kfarrelly/final2/avoiding_common_attacks.md

  put up an upgradeable manager yet, although its on the way!

  The event firing, creation of tokens, and handling of error is all done via design of the `createERC721()` function.
 The first act is the contract creation that if fails, will stop before anything is done.
- Secondly, the data is stored to prevent against reentrancy, and finally, returning the contract address as well.